objcio/articles/2014-08-02-dependency-injection.md

 ### Property Injection

-In Property Injection, the code for `nextReminderId` looks the same, referring to `self.userDefaults`.
+In property injection, the code for `nextReminderId` looks the same, referring to `self.userDefaults`.
 But instead of passing the dependency to the initializer, we make it a settable property:

 ```objective-c
 @interface Example